MarcelColvin/Starbucks_project/Starbucks Project Information.md

 **Models**

 This project was mainly about cleaning data and creating visualizations that would be useful for making insights.
 I was able to use these visualizations to make conclusions which Starbucks could use to open a new store or improve their targeted advertising.
+The bar plots in the appendix of the slides can also be used to find exact stations that having a new Starbucks next to would generate the most profits.

 **Tools**